Mapping the resilience of tropical forests and savannas to global environmental change

 We are working on West Africa tropical forests to understand how a changing climate is modifying the structure, morphology and chemistry of tropical forests.
-Our focus up to know is Ghana where we, together with our local collaborators, work in vegetation plots located across a latitudinal and climatic gradients from the wet tropical forest to the savannas bordering Burkina Faso.
+Our focus up to now is Ghana where we, together with our local collaborators, work in vegetation plots located across a latitudinal and climatic gradients from the wet tropical forest to the savannas bordering Burkina Faso.

 One of our UAV planes.
-Photo: Jesús Aguirre Gutiérrez.
+Photo: Jesús Aguirre Gutiérrez

 In each vegetation plots we are collecting information about the identity and abundance of trees and their size.
 Moreover we are collecting information about their functional traits such as leaf size and area, thickness, wood density and photosynthetic capacity, chemistry and hydraulic traits information.
 On top of this, we are mapping the landscape where each plot is located using UAVs (unmanned aerial vehicles) with spectral and LiDAR (light detection and ranging) sensors that deliver extremely high accuracy information on the reflectance signatures of the tree individuals and their structure.